rbw/aiosnow/docs/reference/schema/index.rst

 Schema
 ======

-Schemas are used for describing API models using :ref:`fields <fields-root>` and the :class:`~aiosnow.models.common.schema.BaseSchema.Meta` inner class for type-specific configuration, such as `table_name` in the :class:`~aiosnow.models.table.TableSchema` class.
+A Schema is defined using one or more :ref:`fields <fields-root>`.
+Concrete schemas typically also configures the *Model* it defines via the *Meta* inner class.
+For instance, the *Meta.table_name* inner class attribute of a :class:`~aiosnow.models.table.TableSchema` would instruct the :class:`~aiosnow.models.table.TableModel` to make use of the given *table name* when interacting with the *ServiceNow Table API*.

-Check out the :ref:`default schemas <schemas-root>` if you're looking to get started quickly.
+Check out the :ref:`builtin schemas <schemas-root>` if you're looking to get started quickly.

 .. toctree::
    :titlesonly:
    :maxdepth: 2

+   builtin/index
    fields/index
    base
    partial